 Dealing with our clutter is just too stressful!
 And so more clutter accumulates.
 This is a vicious cycle, for sure!

-I often hear, I just don’t have a place for (fill in the blank)!
+I often hear that I just don’t have a place for (fill in the blank)!

 Our homes can get bloated and busting at the seams!

-It’s time to let “stuff” go so we have room for everything!
+It’s time to let “stuff” go so we have room for everything that is important to us!
 And maybe even have a bit of breathing room for our homes too!

-Too much stuff can psychologically weight us down and make us tired.
+Too much stuff can psychologically weigh us down and make us tired.

 Your goal is to declutter your home 15 minutes at a time!
-Do this quickly and efficiently and don’t get caught up in the nostalgia of a “thing”.
+Do this quickly and efficiently and don’t get caught up in the nostalgia of a something.

-Everything that stays in the room/closet/drawer/cubby/spot must have a home.
+Everything that stays in the room must have a home.
 Put things away neatly.

 From now on, you will know where everything in that room is and you will always put it away after you use it!
 If something new comes into that room, something else must be taken out.
 It does not take long for clutter to start accumulating.
 We all must be on our guard!